August 12 , 2018

 Notre-Dame-de-Liesse.
 A beautiful church in a social little square (Place Notre Dame) where you’ll see people gathering in the cafes or taking a break at the central fountain.

 Crossing the Pont Morens (the city’s oldest bridge) over the Thiou Canal, you have a nice view of the miniscule island in the middle.
-It holds a fort dating from the 12th century – throughout history it has served as a palace, prison, coin mint, barracks and court house.
-The fairytale stone facade on the other side is where you will be rewarded with the best view of the Palais de L’Île (I will just have to return when it’s not being renovated).
+It holds a fort dating from the 12th century – throughout history it has served as a palace, prison, coin mint, barracks and courthouse.
+The fairytale stone facade on the other side is where you will be rewarded with the best view of the Palais de L’Île (hopefully you’ll catch it after the renovations).

 You can go inside to visit the museum of the Palais de L’Île.
 You can also cross the footbridge over the island.